 Section 2(a)- “bailable offence” means an offence which is shown as bailable in the First Schedule, or which is made bailable by any other law for the time being in force; and non-bailable offence means any other offence.

 IMPORTANCE OF BAIL

 The term Bail exists because the Indian Judiciary believes that a person accused of a crime is innocent until proven guilty.
 Bail is important to safeguard the rights of an individual and to provide them a way out of custody when there are sufficient proofs that the person wouldn’t be of any harm to the society when freed from detention.
+Therefore, it is extremely important that you choose the Best Lawyer for Bail while filing your Bail Application.
 Various reasons mentioned below is why Bail is important: